The UB Clinical and Research Institute on Addictions postdoctoral program offers:

 The Buffalo Niagara region includes world-class architecture, delicious regional and international cuisine, superb theatre, major league sports, the amazing Albright-Knox Art Gallery, the Buffalo Philharmonic Orchestra, Niagara Falls and annual summertime festivals that run from May to October.
 Housing, hotels, galleries, restaurants, entertainment, transportation and the cost of living in Buffalo are all nearly 10 percent below the national average.

-Interested individuals are encouraged to contact either Kenneth E. Leonard (CRIA director), or R. Lorraine Collins (associate dean for research and professor, School of Public Health and Health Professions), co-training directors, in advance of submitting application materials.
+Interested individuals are encouraged to contact either Kenneth E. Leonard (CRIA director), or Gregory Homish (interim chair, Department of Community Health and Health Behavior), co-training directors, in advance of submitting application materials.

 Applications including a vita, representative reprints, two to three letters of reference, and a cover letter describing research interests and training goals may be forwarded to: